-How COVID-19 Is Impacting Beauty Pros — & How YOU Can Help
+Salons Are Being Ordered To Close To Prevent Coronavirus — Here’s How You Can Help

 Seney also creates and sells custom press-on nails, but she doesn't think her side hustle will be enough to support her.
 "What worries me is that so many people are losing their jobs and rationing their spending and disposable income," she says.

-While many beauty pros are faced with uncertainty around the future, customers are stepping in to help by paying it forward.
-Purchasing gift cards for future use, buying products online from local salons, and tipping your stylist or nail tech in advance of your next service all go a long way.
+While many beauty pros are faced with uncertainty around the future, customers are stepping in to help.
+Purchasing gift cards for future use, pre-paying for services, buying products online from local salons or stylists, supporting GoFundMe accounts, and tipping your technician in advance of your next appointment all go a long way.

-It's undoubtably important to practice social distancing right now to protect the spread of COVID-19, but small steps, like buying a gift card for your next haircut or manicure, can mean the difference between your favorite salon making it through this crisis or closing its doors for good.
+It's undoubtably important to practice social distancing right now to protect the spread of COVID-19, but small actions from the greater community could mean the difference between your favorite salon making it through this crisis or closing its doors for good.

 COVID-19 has been declared a global pandemic.
 Go to the CDC website for the latest information on symptoms, prevention, and other resources.